Lexapro Review: Dual Anxiety and Depression Treatment?

 Real People Try Lexapro

-A YouTube creator named "Hello Miss Romeo" has a video with over 250,000 views that describes her first week on Lexapro:
+A YouTube creator named "Kate Tries" has a popular video that describes her first year on Lexapro:

 A YouTube creator named "Housewarmin" claims that Lexapro changed her life, and shares her experience using the medication for 10 months: